smartcityio/SanDiego2016/README.md

 ###Welcome

 Now that you're a team member you can join and start conversations on [Gitter](https://gitter.im/).
 Your Github account will be linked to Gitter and you can select this _SanDiego2016_ repository there to begin communicating with other members.
+You can also install Gitter's mobile app to engage on the go.